Skip to main content

 {{ Site.id ~ "" ~ Export.name | replace({ "/":"" }) }}.txt

-• To add the export name and date:
+• To add the export name and date, enter the following filename:

 {{ Export.name | replace({ " ":"" }) ~ "" ~ "now" | date("Ymd") }}.csv